 Labels should also be more meaningful than "label1:" or "here:".
-Even a label like "loop:" is more descriptive (though only slightly).
 Usually the line or routine you are jumping to does something unique.
-Try and give at least a hint of its function with the label, and then follow up with a comment
+Try and give at least a hint of its function with the label, and then follow up with a comment.